Katie Hopkins: Media career

 From April 2016 to May 2017, Hopkins presented a Sunday morning talk show on LBC, a London-based national talk and phone-in radio station.
 She had previously worked as a guest presenter for the station.
 "The snarling facade remained", wrote Fiona Sturges for The Independent in April 2015 after one such broadcast, "but even Hopkins knows when to tone down the panto villain act".
-LBC announced Hopkins's departure on 26 May 2017, 'effective immediately', following her comments on Twitter soon after the Manchester Arena bombing, in which Hopkins claimed "we need a final solution".
+LBC announced Hopkins's departure on 26 May 2017, 'effective immediately', following her comments on Twitter after the Manchester Arena bombing, in which Hopkins said "we need a final solution".
 Speaking about her departure a few days later on Fox News, she said a deal had been made with LBC not to speak about it, but suggested it was part of a "silencing" of people with right-wing views.

 At a Church and Media conference in October 2015, Hopkins said she was "pushing back the walls closing in on freedom of speech".
 Describing herself as "Jesus of the outspoken" during her speech, she said: "I have never apologised for anything I've said.
 I find it very disappointing when people apologise.
 You should have the positive moral attitude to stand by what you say".

 Since appearing on The Apprentice, Hopkins has frequently featured in the media for making controversial remarks, being described in The Guardian, HuffPost, and MTV as a "professional troll".
 She has described herself as a "conduit for truth", declaring "what other people think but are too scared to say"'.

-In 2019, Hopkins presented the documentary Homelands which was about Islam in Europe.
+In 2019, Hopkins presented the documentary Homelands about Islam in Europe.